FrinsGupta/FrinsGupta/README.md

 🌱 Lifelong Learner: As a lifelong learner, I believe in the importance of continuous improvement and regularly contribute to open-source projects.
 My commitment to growth drives me to share knowledge and mentor aspiring developers, helping them navigate the complexities of full-stack development.

-🔧 Current Focus: I’m currently working on developing a real-time collaborative platform that leverages WebSocket technology to enable seamless communication and data synchronization across users.
+🔭 I’m currently working on WebSocket technology to enable seamless communication and data synchronization across users.

 <!--
 **FrinsGupta/FrinsGupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.